Identification

 What is Black Hat SEO?

-Black Hat SEO refers to the use of unethical techniques to improve a website's search engine ranking.
+Black Hat SEO involves the use of unethical and deceptive strategies to artificially boost a website’s ranking in search engine results.

-Some examples of Black Hat SEO techniques include keyword stuffing, hidden text or links, cloaking, link farms, and other manipulative practices that deceive search engines and users.
+Examples of Black Hat SEO include tactics such as keyword stuffing, cloaking, using hidden text or links, participating in link farms, and other forms of deceit that trick search engines and mislead users.

 The Risks of Black Hat SEO